What's in the Bag

 The D300 is also a 12 megapixel body with much of the same innards as the D3.
 I have the optional battery pack with the D3 battery which gives me 8 FPS.
 The D300 uses the smaller DX sensor which has a self cleaning feature which is worth its weight so to speak.
 Rarely do you see "dust bunnies" with D300 files.
 The D3 on the other hand is a "magnet" for dust.
 The optional battery grip makes the D300 feel like its big brothers.

 The 36 megapixel resolution on this camera body gives you amazing detail.
-Nothing comes close in 35mm format and its often compared with medium format.
+I'ts often compared with medium format.
 You should use professional lenses with this body to get the best quality.
 Its designed for Landscape and studio work with its slower frame rate and buffer.
 The file sizes are huge comparatively.
 One needs to upgrade their storage needs to accommodate the files.

 Nikon D-810 Camera Body

-This is been described as the best overall camera body currently available.
-The upgrades from the D-800/e such as a faster frame rate, larger buffer, faster processor and enhanced auto focus make this the best all around camera body in my opinion.
+This is been described as the best overall camera body currently available until the D850 arrived.
+The upgrades from the D-800/e such as a faster frame rate, larger buffer, faster processor and enhanced auto focus make this the best all around camera body until the D850 in my opinion.
 What applies to the D-800E in terms of professional glass and proper technique also applies to the D-810.

 Nikon D2X Camera Body